Tetrakern/fictioneer/INSTALLATION.md

 And just to take a step back here and be real: SEO is important.
 Certainly.
 Unfortunately.
 But if you actually try to optimize your *prose* for keywords density, word complexity, sentence and paragraph length, or any other statistical insanity to beseech the great algorithm, you have a poison in your mind.

+### Warning: CSS Minification/Combination

+The theme’s CSS comes already minified and while additional optimizations such as combining files or filtering out *presumably* unused styles can further improve speed, it can also easily break your layout.
+This has been proven to be an issue with Cloudflare’s auto-minify feature, for example, which removes whitespaces in `clamp()` functions that are required for them to work.
+An especially insidious case that you might struggle to pinpoint as it happens during the network request, not on your own server.

 ## How to Configure the Fictioneer Theme

 ![General Settings Preview](repo/assets/settings_general_preview.jpg?raw=true)